ozdemircibaris/youtube-video-generator/README.md

 ### Video Generator

 Creates video frames with synchronized text and highlights the current word being spoken.
+Now supports background section images that change based on SSML markers.

 ### Image Generator

-Uses Azure Stable Diffusion to generate professional thumbnails based on template prompts.
-Note the following requirements for the Azure Stable Diffusion API:
+Uses Azure Stable Diffusion to generate professional thumbnails and section-specific background images based on template prompts.

-- Authentication requires an "Authorization" header with the API key
+## Video ID System

+Each video generation creates a unique ID based on:

-- Include "accept": "application/json" in the headers
+- Title of the video (slugified)
-- Only certain image sizes are supported (the code uses 1366x768)
-- The response contains the image data in an "image" field as base64
+- Timestamp
+- Short UUID

+Example: `5-amazing-animals-3421-a7b8c9d0`

+All output files are organized under this ID in the output directory, with separate folders for each language.

 ## Thumbnail Generation Details